 - The consumer’s job of keeping up-to-date with the evolution of the data becomes easier.

 - When you offer a new statistic, the consumer can immediately consume it.
 Shared evolving knowledge is easily communicated to them.
 Similarly, you may be able to consume their suggestions via open-source sharing easily.

 As a general relationship, the more authority given to the user, the more utility they receive, but the more risk incurred by the host (see diagram “Without an API”).

 However, APIs allow us to break this general relationship between risk and utility.
 With a well-designed API, it’s possible to have low risk and high utility.
 This is represented in the second figure below titled “With an API.”

 With an API, you can have a solution, such as the example “Compiled Query Menu” that’s high utility and low risk.
 Such an API offers a set of vetted, pre-defined queries, which are guaranteed to run efficiently — and perhaps documented — to ensure validity and inform their interpretation.
 This isn’t possible without an API, because there’s no solution that offers that much utility without being too free and giving up too much control.

-If we look at the diagram "With an API" above, we can see a move represented by the arrow from Naked SQL to Compiled Query Menu.
-This API offers less authority to users because it doesn't allow full queries to be executed.
-However, it offers higher utility, because the pre-programmed queries represent evolved knowledge about how to extract valuable data from the database.
-It offers less risk, because it offers better monitoring of what's being performed, a more limited set of actions, and less possibility of executing inefficient queries.
+If we look at the diagram “With an API” above, we can see a move represented by the arrow from Naked SQL to Compiled Query Menu.
+This API offers less authority to users because it doesn’t allow full queries to be executed.
+However, it offers higher utility because the pre-programmed queries represent evolved knowledge about how to extract valuable data from the database.
+It offers less risk because it allows better monitoring of what’s being performed, a more limited set of actions, and less possibility of executing inefficient queries.